Journals LibraryNHS NIHR - National Institute for Health Research

-- As part of this section, we ask that you provide a diagram of the stages and development of the interconnecting work packages that contribute to the whole programme.
+- As part of this section, you will need to provide a Research Pathway Diagram of the stages and development of the interconnecting work packages that contribute to the whole programme.
 You can find examples in the published PGfAR summary reports in the NIHR Journals Library.
 A good example of the type of suggested diagram can be found here: https://www.journalslibrary.nihr.ac.uk/publications/hsdr02470/08-1809-255-fig2.png.
 Any alterations to the programme's original aims/design should be summarised briefly.

 - We recommend that within this summary, authors provide a short sub-section for each work package, briefly summarising their research aims, methods for data collection and analysis, any limitations, key findings, and the interrelation with other parts of the Programme.
 More detailed information (e.g. protocols, tools, details of interventions, consent processes, figures, tables, published papers or links to them) should be presented as appendices rather than breaking the flow of the text in the main body of the report.
 It is appropriate to provide a web-link to these resources as your appendix.

-- Authors should include an account/discussion of the involvement of patients and/or the public, possibly as a separate section.
+- Authors should include an account/discussion of the involvement of patients and/or the public.